nortd/driveboardapp/docs/install.md

 ```

-Vanillaboard Setup
+MinimalDriveboard Setup
 ------------------------
-Vanillaboard we shall call an Arduino Uno wired up so it can drive a CNC machine.

 DriveboardApp is quite flexible software and can be run on any Windows, OSX, or Linux computer.
-A [Vanillaboard](vanillaboard.md) can be connected via USB directly.
+A [MinimalDriveboard](minimaldriveboard.md) can be connected via USB directly.
 In this case the DriveboardApp *backend* runs on the computer and the browser connects locally.

 - Open the command line.
 - Make sure you have Python 2.7, run `python --version`